 Dr. Jessica R. Metcalfe (Turtle Mountain Chippewa) earned her PhD in American Indian Studies from the University of Arizona.
 She wrote her doctoral dissertation on Native designers of high fashion and is in the process of editing her dissertation for a book manuscript.
 She is the main author of the website Beyond Buckskin which focuses on all topics related to Native fashion, and is the owner of the Beyond Buckskin Boutique, which promotes and sells Native American–made couture, streetwear, jewelry, and accessories.

 Vine Deloria Jr. was one of the preeminent intellectuals of the 20th century, whose work brought attention to the importance of place and traditions within Native American communities.
-Founded in 2007, this series honors Deloria’s work and is a collaborative effort between Multicultural Affairs and the Office for Institutional Diversity.
+Founded in 2007, this series honors Deloria’s work and is a collaborative effort between the Office for Inclusive Community and the Office for Institutional Diversity.